 Over the past 30 years, the concept of ecological footprints has gained traction as a metric for understanding individual and collective impacts on the environment.
 The term originated in the early 1990s and has grown so commonplace that entities ranging from professional sports leagues to financial institutions use it to understand their resource use.
-A carbon footprint, for example, characterizes an individual’s or organization’s carbon emissions.
+A carbon footprint, for example, characterizes an individual’s or organization’s carbon emissions in terms of Sustainability.

 However, to overcome daunting global sustainability challenges, it is not enough to know that our actions generate negative impacts, argue Guillaume et al. in a new study; recognizing humanity’s positive contributions is also key to creating a sustainable future.
 Enter the environmental handprint.